globalmentor/guise-mummy/mummy/readme.md

 ## Download

 Guise Mummy is available in the Maven Central Repository as [io.guise:guise-mummy](https://search.maven.org/search?q=g:io.guise%20AND%20a:guise-mummy).
-For building the entire Guise ecosystem see the documentation for the parent [Guise project](../).
+For building the entire Guise ecosystem see the documentation for the parent [Guise Mummy project](../).

 ## Primer